 Great gray owls have been known to travel south when there are vole shortages in the north.
 They range across Canada and the extreme northeastern United States.
-They are secretive owls and avoid humans and are normally only found when people are looking for them.
+They are secretive owls and avoid humans, and are normally only found when looking for them.

 Turkey vultures are often seen soaring on air currents high above the ground.
 They are very common and are known as buzzards in many places.
-Their large wingspan of nearly 6 feet allows them to easily glide through the air.
+Their large wingspan of nearly 6 feet allows them to glide through the air easily.
 They have a body length of just over 2 feet and weigh just 3 pounds.

 Turkey vultures are the most widespread vultures in North America, ranging from coast to coast from southern Canada through Mexico.
 They have great senses of smell and sight to help them locate the carrion they feed off.

-Turkey vultures can smell carrion from over a mile away and are said to have the best sense of smell out of all birds.
+Turkey vultures can smell carrion from over a mile away and have the best sense of smell out of all birds.

-Because of their appetite for fish, these birds can be found near ponds, rivers, lakes, and coastal waterways around the world.
+Because of their appetite for fish, these birds can be found near ponds, rivers, lakes, and coastal waterways worldwide.
 They can be seen diving from 100 feet in the air to pluck fish from the water.
-Ospreys can dive up to three feet into the water to grab fish but they prefer to hunt in shallower areas.
+Ospreys can dive up to three feet into the water to grab fish, but they prefer to hunt in shallower areas.